zelanko/sql-docs.ko-kr/docs/sql-server/failover-clusters/windows/wsfc-quorum-modes-and-voting-configuration-sql-server.md

 ---
-title: WSFC 쿼럼 모드 및 투표 구성(SQL Server) | Microsoft 문서 ms.custom: ''
+title: WSFC 쿼럼 모드 및 투표 구성
-ms.date: 10/03/2016
-ms.prod: sql
-ms.reviewer: ''
+descriptoin: 'A description of the quroum modes and voting configuration used by the Windows Server Failover Cluster with a SQL Server failover cluster instance, or an Always On availability group. ' ms.custom: seo-lt-2019 ms.date: 10/03/2016 ms.prod: sql ms.reviewer: ''